About the New Village Hall

 A smaller room, The Braeburn Room is a comfortable venue for meetings of up to ten people seated boardroom-style, or twelve people seated lecture-style.

 A kitchen serves both rooms and there is a hatch opening onto the John Appleby Hall for easy transfer of refreshments and food to the table.
-Catering facilities include tea and coffee making equipment, a fridge freezer and cooker.
+Catering facilities include tea and coffee making equipment, a fridge freezer and cooker and microwave.
 Crockery and cutlery are available if required.

 Modern facilities for convenience

 The building is wired for broadband which is available to hirers on request, and is also wired with audio and visual equipment.

 The building is energy efficient and satisfies the greenest of the green, in an equally green and landscaped environment.

 Access is easy and level with a nearby drop-off point for wheelchair users.
 Noise limiting devices, a travel plan, and conditions of hire, make this village hall a good neighbour to nearby residents.

 A Defibrillator is situated on the wall in the village hall foyer; instructions on how to use a defibrillator can be found here: www.sja.org.uk/get-advice/first-aid-advice/how-to/how-to-use-a-defibrillator/

 How to book

 To make an enquiry about availability please go to the Hall Hire enquiries page.